Identifying and Appreciating the Vulnerable Self – Building Buffers for Self Care

 3. Identify two priority vulnerable areas that require buffering

-4. Identifying buffers (strategies) that can be implemented (in life, in/for practice)
+4. Begin to identify buffers (strategies) that can be implemented (in life, in/for practice)

 5. Exploring the relationship between vulnerability, boundaries and buffers